Cheapside Park: Notable residents

 Below is information on notable residents of the Pope Villa from 1811 to 1856:

 John Pope

-Original owner and financier of the Pope Villa, Pope served as Kentucky Senator from 1807-1813, Kentucky Secretary of State from 1816-1819, and as a Lawyer when not an elected official.
+Original owner and financier of the Pope Villa, John Pope served as Kentucky Senator from 1807 to 1813, Kentucky Secretary of State from 1816 to 1819, and as a Lawyer when not an elected official.

 James Prentiss

 Prentiss Leased the Pope Villa in 1818 from John Pope.
 Prentiss is responsible for the failure of Kentucky's first bank, Kentucky Insurance Company of Lexington.
 Prentiss accumulated massive amounts of debt, before fleeing the state in order to avoid paying the said debt.

 William T. Barry

-Seated U.S. Postmaster General under Andrew Jackson from 1829 to 1835, Barry was the only cabinet member who did not resign following the Petticoat Affair.
+Seated U.S. Postmaster General under Andrew Jackson from 1829 to 1835, William T. Barry was the only cabinet member who did not resign following the Petticoat Affair.
 Barry is responsible for many anti-abolitionist newspaper policies and enforcements, including the banning of the famous newspaper, The Liberator.

 Henry Johnson

 An attorney who often dealt with the recollection of debts through the sale of collateralized slaves.
 A deed between Henry Johnson and B.G.
 Thomas displays his use of the power of attorney to acquire collateralized slaves to meet debts.
 Johnson took the slave, named Bill, mentioned in the deed, and sold him to J.R.
 Megowan.
 J.R.
-Megowan was a part of a family of slave traders, auctioneers, and bondsmen - his brother, Thomas B. Megowan, was the owner of a "slave jail" in Kentucky.
+Megowan was a part of a family of slave traders, auctioneers, and bondsmen—his brother, Thomas B. Megowan, was the owner of a "slave jail" in Kentucky.

 Henry Johnson begins with 48 slaves under his legal ownership in 1830, to 117 slaves in 1840, and to 442 slaves in 1850.
 He would eventually sells the Pope Villa in 1856 and moved to Mississippi where he purchases a plantation.